This is a representative list of potential faculty mentors. Many others are also available.

 Integrated Geriatrics in Primary Care and Interdisciplinary Teams

-Ellen Flaherty, PhD, APRN, AGSP is the Director at the Dartmouth Centers for Health and Aging and an Assistant Prof. Medicine, CFM, and TDI.
+Ellen Flaherty, PhD, APRN, AGSP is the Vice President for the Geriatric Center of Excellence and an Assistant Prof. Medicine, CFM, and TDI.
 Dr. Flaherty’s practice and research has focused on interdisciplinary approaches to quality improvement and workforce enhancement in geriatrics.

 Daisy Goodman, CNM, DNP, MPH